 - Very easy to use

 What is a gimlet tool?

-A gimlet is a small hand tool used for boring holes in wood and other materials.
+A gimlet is a small hand tool used for boring holes into wood and other materials.
 In many ways, it can be seen as the precursor to modern drill bits.

-Like drill bits, they’re typically sold in sets of four or more gimlets.
-They’re remarkably affordable, and if taken care of will last a lifetime.
+Like drill bits, gimlets are typically sold in sets of four or more.
+They’re remarkably affordable, and if taken care of, can last a lifetime.

 Read also: The definitive guide to Japanese pull saws

-They are typically made of steel, with either a twisted metal or wooden handle at the end.
-Some more modern designs even have a screwdriver-like plastic handle.
+These tools are typically made of steel, with either a twisted metal or wooden handle at the end.
+Some of the more modern gimlet designs feature a screwdriver-like plastic handle.